SpudGunMan/bapi/data/app_db/README.md

 Please also see details on [contributing](/CONTRIBUTING.md)

 # Overview
-The bapp/papp files are located in the [app/](./README.md) directory.
+The bapp files are located in the [app/](./README.md) directory.
 There is stable and experimental branches.
-The stable branch is core applications and consistently maintained packages by the core development team.
+The stable branch is core applications and consistently maintained packages.
 These packages are expected to be functional on all supported hardware. bapp files are for classic x86 architecture and ARM(pi) hardware

 The experimental branch is open for inclusion of apps by the community as well as apps with less development or less attention, these apps worked at one time and could have gone stale or need more involvement to deploy due to less automation possibilities.